kangle-morning/kangle-morning-2rd-try.github.io/index.md

   <img width="300" style = "margin: 0;" src="./img/profile-19Dec01-cropped.jpg" id = "profile">
 </div>

 Welcome!
 I am a Ph.D. candidate in Social Sciences at California Institute of Technology with research interests in American Politics and Political Methodology.
-More specifically, I am focused on political behavior such as turnout and campaign contributions, working with large voter registration datasets and Federal Election Commission datasets.
-I mainly use R and Stan to employ tools such as probabilistic record linkage, geocomputation, and Bayesian statistics.
+More specifically, I focus on political behavior such as voter turnout and campaign contributions, working with large voter registration datasets and Federal Election Commission datasets.
+I mainly use R and Stan to employ tools such as probabilistic record linkage, semiparametric regression, and Bayesian statistics.

-This website is still in progress---stay tuned!